William And Ruth Scott Family Foundation Inc

 How to Apply

 This foundation does not have a public application process.
-The William and Ruth Scott Family Foundation operates as a supporting organization of the Omaha Community Foundation, meaning grants are awarded through trustee discretion rather than through an open competitive application process.
+The William and Ruth Scott Family Foundation operates as a supporting organisation of the Omaha Community Foundation, meaning grants are awarded through trustee discretion rather than through an open competitive application process.

 Grants appear to be awarded based on: